idoerg/epitope_tag/README.md

 # EpicTope

 Simplified code for identifying ideal epitope tag insertion sites for proteins.
+NEED A MORE COMPREHENSIVE DESCRIPTION.
+SEE https://gitlab.pasteur.fr/gletort/dextrusion
+REMOVE  COLLOQUIALS LIKE "CONFIG", "INSTALL" (AS A NOUN), AND JARGON LIKE "BLASTABLE"
 ## Table of Contents

 - [Dependencies](#dependencies)